BIMSBbioinfo/scipipeline/README.md

 ## What the pipeline produces

 The pipeline takes as input
-1. single- or paired-end reads

-...for one or more samples in fastq format,
+1. single- or paired-end reads for one or more samples in fastq format.
-2. one or more barcode sequences in fastq format
-3. one or more reference genomes to map against
-4. adapter in fasta format to trim the reads
+1a. one or more reference genomes to map reads against 1b. adapter sequences in fasta format to trim the reads
-5. reference barcodes to correct the sequenced barcodes
+2. one or more sets of barcode/UMI reads in fastq format 2b. reference barcodes to correct the sequenced barcodes as table or fasta file.

 The pipeline performs
 * reads mapping
-* barcode correction using the reference
+* barcode correction using the reference barcodes
 * read splitting by barcode
 * deduplication of alignments by barcode
 * peak calling on the aggregated reads across barcodes
-* produces a count matrix: peaks by cells and bins by cells bins by cells allows to bin the genome in equally long windows.
+* computation of count matrices: peaks by cells and bins by cells bins by cells allows to bin the genome in equally long windows.
-* visualization

 ## Setup the environment
 We assume that the project root directory is located at `$PRJ_DIR`.